Heart Disease FAQs

 Q:What are risk factors for heart disease?

 Q:In the heart, a clogged artery causes a heart attack.
 What does a clogged brain artery cause?

 Q:When heart trouble is sensed, who waits at least two hours before help is called: Men or Women?

 A:Both men and women.

 Q:The term "heart failure" means the heart has stopped working.
 True or false?

 Q:People can be born with heart disease.
 True or false?

 Q:Has heart disease ever been responsible for half of the deaths in America?

-Q:The most common type of heart disease in the U.S. is?
+Q:What is the most common type of heart disease in the U.S.?